CrowdStrike/glide-core/.changeset/pink-toes-flow.md

 '@crowdstrike/glide-core': patch
 ---

-`filterable` Dropdown, Input, and Textarea have a more prominent border and box shadow when focused.
+Dropdown, Input, and Textarea have a more prominent border and box shadow when focused.